District-scale surface temperatures generated from high-resolution longitudinal thermal infrared images: Background Summary

 \section{Background \& Summary}

-Urban ecosystems are the biggest, most dynamic, and most complicated man-made systems, with millions of people interacting and hundreds of governing bodies \cite{dobler2021urban,2022_jag_geoai}.
+Urban ecosystems are the biggest, most dynamic, and most complicated man-made systems, with millions of people interacting and hundreds of governing agencies \cite{dobler2021urban,2022_jag_geoai}.
 Urban modernization has encouraged a significant portion of the global population to move to urban regions.
 Consequently, the built environment has grown rapidly, and building energy consumption has increased, which augments the release of CO$_2$ \cite{MSS:ieabuilding:2022,miguel2021physically}.
 Improving energy efficiency has been urged by various sectors \cite{lucchi2018applications}.
-The scientific community has made great efforts to better understand the built environment through various sensing technologies \cite{miguel2021physically}, based on the development of computational techniques which enable data collection and analysis in vast quantities \cite{dobler2021urban}.
+The scientific community has exerted significant efforts to enhance its understanding of the built environment by leveraging a wide range of sensing technologies \cite{miguel2021physically}.
+Furthermore, the advent of computational techniques has revolutionized data collection and analysis, enabling us to process vast quantities of information. \cite{dobler2021urban}.